Discover a Gift That Is Truly Win-Win

 Check Out This Potential Scenario

-Susan, 75, wants to make a gift to the NIU Foundation but would also like more income in the future.
+Susan, 75, wants to make a gift to the NIU Foundation to support NIU but would also like more income in the future.
 Susan creates a charitable remainder unitrust with annual lifetime payments to her equal to 6 percent of the fair market value of the trust assets as revalued annually.
 She funds the trust with assets valued at $500,000.

 Susan receives $30,000 the first year from the trust.
 Subsequent payment amounts vary each year depending on the annual valuations of the trust assets.
 She is eligible for a federal income tax charitable deduction of $276,880* in the year she creates and funds the trust.
 This deduction saves Susan $88,602 in her 32 percent tax bracket.